This post may contain affiliate sales links. Please read my disclosure policy.

 Variation Ideas

-• Muffins instead of bread.
-If you’re more of a muffin person, liberally grease a standard muffin tin with non-stick baking spray and fill each tin about 3/4 full.
-Bake at 375°F for 18-25 minutes or until a toothpick inserted into the center of a muffin comes out mostly clean.
+- Make it a muffin moment.
+Want grab-and-go?
+This batter works beautifully as muffins.
+Grease a standard muffin tin well and fill each cup about 3/4 full.
+Bake at 375°F for 18–25 minutes, or until a toothpick comes out mostly clean.

 Tips for the Best Zucchini Bread